-"Many thanks for this morning's chat and quiz.
-Thoroughly enjoyed it and looking forward to joining in again".
 A more agile Carer Sitting Service was established as a response to COVID-19 for those facing crisis in their caring role.
 A small team of re-tasked staff provided support to carers and the people they cared for a 6-week period, complementing the support that commissioned services provided during that time.
 This approach provided the model which is now being used to springboard a volunteer-based carers' befriending scheme, making use of the groundswell of community support experienced through the pandemic.

-Other alternative supports were put in place or enhanced.
-We increased the capacity and availability of the Perth and Kinross Association of Voluntary Services (PKAVS) telephone befriending service extending operating hours where phone calls, as well as other digital platforms such as video calls, Facebook, text messages and emails, were all used to regularly keep in touch with carers to help them cope better.
+Other alternative supports were put in place or enhanced, for example increased capacity and availability of Perth And Kinross Association of Voluntary Services (PKAVS) telephone befriending service through extended operating hours where calls and other digital platforms such as video calls, Facebook, text messages and emails were all used to regularly keep in touch with carers to help them cope better.